-Explosions hit Kabul as Taliban make diplomatic push to India
+Taliban blame Pakistan after explosions in Kabul, amid outreach to India

 After a bloody 2024, one of Pakistan’s deadliest years in nearly a decade, with more than 2,500 people killed in violence, both countries tried to reset their relationship.

-Pakistan’s deputy prime minister Ishaq Dar visited Kabul in April, with senior leadership on both sides holding a series of meetings, often mediated by China.
+Pakistan’s Deputy Prime Minister Ishaq Dar visited Kabul in April, with senior leadership on both sides holding a series of meetings, often mediated by China.
 That process led to upgraded diplomatic ties and a brief lull in violence over the summer.

-Yet, according to the Pakistan Institute of Conflict and Security Studies (PICSS), an Islamabad-based think tank, violence in the first three quarters of 2025 nearly matched the entire toll of 2024.
+Yet, according to the Pakistan Institute for Conflict and Security Studies (PICSS), an Islamabad-based think tank, violence in the first three quarters of 2025 nearly matched the entire toll of 2024.

-TTP remains the singular cause for the increasing attacks since 2021, according to US-based Armed Conflict Location & Event Data (ACLED).
+TTP remains the singular cause for the increasing attacks since 2021, according to the US-based Armed Conflict Location & Event Data (ACLED).

 “Our data show that the TTP engaged in at least 600 attacks against, or clashes with, security forces in the past year alone.
-Its activity in 2025 so far already exceeds that seen in all of 2024,” a recent report by the ACLED pointed out.
+Its activity in 2025 so far already exceeds that seen in all of 2024,” a recent report by ACLED pointed out.

 And in recent days, Pakistan has witnessed a further escalation in violence.
 A string of assaults has killed dozens of soldiers, mostly in the northwestern Khyber Pakhtunkhwa province, which shares a long and porous border with Afghanistan.
 The Pakistani military on Friday said it killed more than 30 fighters involved in a recent attack in the tribal district of Orakzai.